 Enable the Development Mode in Cloudflare to disable the proxy and serve pages directly from your server.

-If you can temporarily disable the proxy service, the next recommended checkpoint is to verify if this server is reachable across different networks.
+Verify your server is reachable around the World: if you can temporarily disable the proxy service, the next recommended checkpoint is to verify if this server is reachable across different networks.

 Verify your site is ok from different network points.